olinley/oliarchibald/src/index.md

 socialImage: ''

 ---
-Hello I'm Oli and I do the SEO.
+Hello, I'm Oli and I do the SEO.

 I'm available for freelance support, either for one-off projects, collaborations or on a retainer basis.